lsplx/Requirement-Linking-Adversial-Adaptation/README.md

 - torch

 # Run the code
 python main.py
+You can change the data paths of the source and target domains in the parameter configuration of main.py.

 # Models
+Models consisting of：
-Models consisting of 1) an encoder trained on the source domain;
+1) an encoder trained on the source domain;
 2) a trained classifier on the source domain;
 3) a target domain encoder trained in the adversarial adaptation phase

 Models for migration from HIPPA Dataset to Easy Dataset for RADIATION:
 link: https://pan.baidu.com/s/12ZAyIVu-qZvkAIDjAcwHtA; password: i7eq